-During the past quarter, groundwater was present beneath the site at depths ranging from 14.56 feet below top-of-casing (ft btoc) in Sunset well 257-03 to 137.70 ft btoc in Dominguez 2 well 42-12.
+During the past quarter, groundwater was present beneath the site at depths ranging from 13.49 feet below top-of-casing (ft btoc) in Sunset well 257-03 to 138.30 ft btoc in Dominguez 2 well 42-12.
 Groundwater was encountered at shallower depths near the Mesquite Drain and at greater depths near I-10 where the topographic elevation increases.

 AP monitoring well DAD-25 may have been completed in a perched aquifer, as groundwater elevations have consistently measured several feet higher than groundwater elevations in surrounding wells.
 As a result, groundwater elevation data from this well is not used in contouring for the central area potentiometric surface map.
+Additionally, vertical delineations wells are not used for contouring.

-Potentiometric surface maps of groundwater elevation were completed using monitoring well gauging data for the northern, central, and southern areas (perched and regional aquifers) of the Dairies.
+Potentiometric surface maps of groundwater elevations were completed using monitoring well gauging data for the northern, central, and southern areas (perched and regional aquifers) of the Dairies.
 Groundwater elevation data are provided in Table 1 and potentiometric surface maps are provided as Figures 2 through 5.
-Hydrographs were completed for select monitoring wells in each area and are provided in Appendix D. On average, regional aquifer groundwater elevations increased in the central (0.25 feet) and southern areas (0.18 feet).
-Although water levels increased on average in the northern area (0.16 feet), water levels decreased in the northern land application areas, increased at Dominguez Dairy toward the west, and showed low magnitude increases and decreases in other areas.
-In the southern perched aquifer, groundwater elevations increased by an average of 0.16 feet.
+Hydrographs were completed for select monitoring wells in each area and are provided in Appendix D.